Myrtle Beach and North Myrtle Beach Access Parking

-Georgetown County, ther are 74 public accesses (See below.)
+In Georgetown County there are 74 public accesses (See below.)

 North Litchfield Beach You can get to the beach off Parker Drive, just north of Windover Street, at the end of Windover Street, at the end of Fairfield Street, between Fairfield and Exeter streets, at Seaview Loop, between Belvedere and Mariner streets, at the end of Mulberry Street, at the end of Eutaw Street, at Shorebird Loop, at the end of Songbird Street at the end of Media Street, at the end of Summertime Street and the end of Loggerhead Street.

 Litchfield Beach | Locations off Norris Drive: between Sundial Drive and Albert Lane, at the end of Albert Lane, at the end of Mason Lane, at the end of Chesterfield Lane, between Chesterfield and Lyman Lanes.